Skip to main content

 Long-term use of Trintellix

-Depression isn’t like a virus—it doesn’t last a few days then go away.
+Depression isn’t like a virus.
+In other words, it doesn’t last a few days and then go away.
 So treatment for depression is usually long-term, and that may include Trintellix.
-In its clinical trials, patients who took it for 48 weeks had a lower risk of depressive episodes than those who took Trintellix for only 16 weeks and then took a placebo for 32 weeks.
+In its clinical trials, patients who took it for 48 weeks had a lower risk of depressive episodes than those who took Trintellix for only 16 weeks and then took a placebo (inactive treatment) for 32 weeks.
 A 52-week study published in 2023 found that patients taking vortioxetine showed continued improvements over the entire year.

 Common side effects of Trintellix may include nausea, vomiting, dry mouth, dizziness, constipation, diarrhea, flatulence, abnormal dreams, and sexual dysfunction.
 In rare cases, it can cause serious side effects like serotonin syndrome (elevated levels of serotonin), suicidal thoughts, bleeding problems, allergic reactions, and worsened manic episodes in people with bipolar disorder.
 However, per Dr. Dimitriu, “vortioxetine may have slightly less weight gain, and possibly fewer sexual side effects than other SSRIs.”